Azurasy/ImageUp/README.md

 # ImageUp
 Image hosting and sharing web application.
 Uploaded images recieve a unique link for ease of sharing.
-## Information
-This web application consists of two seperate NodeJs projects which must be hosted simultaneously:
-- back-api (backend)
-- front-vue (frontend)

-If you plan to host both on the same machine, you will need to use a program like [Screen](https://www.gnu.org/software/screen/) to create multiple terminal sessions.

 ## Build & Run (ubuntu)
 Install NodeJS